vijay1234567890123/Ex.No.8/README.md

 **Refined Prompt (Gemini):**

-A cinematic night scene of a wet city street during rain, glowing street lights reflecting on the road, neon signs in the background, cars passing with motion blur, a person walking with an umbrella, dark atmosphere, high contrast lighting, reflections on wet asphalt, ultra realistic, 4K resolution, shallow depth of field, DSLR photography style
+A highly realistic cinematic photo of a rainy evening street, a person walking under an umbrella on a wet sidewalk, illuminated by a row of warm glowing street lamps, reflections of golden lights on the rain-soaked pavement, parked cars along the road, large trees with wet leaves, a bench on the side, visible raindrops, moody atmosphere, deep blue twilight sky, high contrast lighting, ultra detailed, sharp focus, depth perspective, professional DSLR photography, 4K resolution

 ---